linux-surface/iptsd/README.md

 $ sudo restorecon -vF /usr/local/bin/ipts*
 ```

-This is only neccessary when using `ninja install`.
-When you install one of the packages from GitHub Actions, or build your own package, everything will just work.
+This is only necessary when using `ninja install`.
+When you install one of the packages from
+GitHub Actions, or build your own package, everything will just work.